YongHsiangHsieh/-IoT-Motion-Activated-Smart-Light/README.md

 1. Download the Blynk IoT app on your smartphone
 2. Connect to your Blynk project using the auth token
 3. Use the app to:
-   - Monitor the current light state
+   - Monitor the current light state and color
    - View the last recognized user
    - Switch between automatic and manual modes